qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Reverse Line
 ------------

-Changing the direction of a line geometry can be useful for cartographical purposes or when preparing for network analysis.
+Changing the direction of a line geometry can be useful for cartographical purposes (e.g., for orienting symbols or labels that follow the line direction) or when preparing for network analysis where the direction of flow or travel matters.

+This tool works only on line layers.
+For multipart lines, you can reverse individual parts without affecting the other parts of the feature.

 To change a line direction:

 #.
+Select a line layer in the :guilabel:`Layers` panel
+   and make it editable.
+#.
 Activate the reverse line tool by clicking |reverseLine|
-   :sup:`Reverse line`.
+   :sup:`Reverse line` in the :guilabel:`Advanced Digitizing` toolbar.
 #.
+Move the pointer over a line feature.
+   The part under the cursor is highlighted.
-Click on the line.
-The direction of the line
+#.
+Click on the line: the direction of the line (or part)
    is reversed.
+#.
+You can reverse other lines by clicking on them.

+.. tip:: For bulk line direction changes, use the :ref:`qgisreverselinedirection` processing algorithm which can reverse all lines in a layer or a selection at once.

 .. index::
    single: Digitizing tools; Split Features